SeanKilleen/seankilleen.github.io/_posts/2020-05-28-building-my-jekyll-blog-with-ubuntu-on-wsl2.md

 * _now_ it works.
 * Run `bundle exec jekyll serve`
 * Watch it build and run in Linux and watch my blog be available in Windows.

+## The long steps

+* Pulled my repo
+* Went back and forth installing ruby and gems, installing missing libs along the way.

+TODO: Add more steps.

 Sweet!